katiehuangx/Transition-into-Data-Analytics/README.md

 3. Python & Statistics

 **💡 My Experience**
-- SQL is the easiest to study and it's the **COMPULSORY** skill in any Data Analyst (or -related) role.
+- SQL is the easiest to study and **COMPULSORY** skill in any Data Analyst (or -related) role.
 - Understanding SQL concepts helps in learning Tableau (i.e. creating Calculated Fields), hence why I suggested studying SQL first, followed by Tableau.
-- Most of the time, Python is a _good-to-have_ skill, but in some companies, Python is compulsory.
-Also, if you're moving towards the Data Scientist or Data Engineering route, you must be **proficient** in Python.
+- Usually, Python is a _good-to-have_ skill, but in some companies, it's a _must-have_ skill.
+- If you're moving towards the Data Scientist or Data Engineer route, then you must be **proficient** in Python.

 ## 📕 Where to Learn SQL

-🌟 is my personal favourite.
+🌟 is my tried-and-tested favourite.

 ### 📺 YouTube
 1. Alex Freberg 🌟